SAP-samples/abap-cheat-sheets/16_Data_Types_and_Objects.md

 ### Non-Admissible Values of Literals

 Note recent syntax warnings when using literals that represent invalid values for target types.
-The following example demonstrates the assignement of literals using admissible and non-admissible values.
+The following example demonstrates the assignment of literals using admissible and non-admissible values.
 You can copy and paste the code into a demo class in your SAP BTP ABAP Environment to explore the syntax warnings.

 ```abap